Raziyehbazargan/MyResume/resume.md

 Summary
 --------

-Junior Web Developer specializing in front end development.
+Junior Web Developer specializing in front-end development.
 Experienced with all stages of the development cycle for dynamic web projects.

 Highly self-motivated and results- driven, fast learner, strong team player, interacting and collaborating with coworkers at all levels and strong problem solving and analytical abilities with solid documentation tendencies.